Ally Hogg: Early life

-He attended Stirling High School, Hogg has also played basketball for Scotland at under-16 level.
+Hogg attended Stirling High School, He also played basketball for Scotland at under-16 level.
 He graduated from Telford College in Edinburgh with an HND in Sports Coaching & Sports Development.

 Club career

-Hogg signed his first pro contract with for Edinburgh Rugby in 2002 and went on to establish himself as a first team regular as well as an onfield leader of the team.
-Hogg was named Edinburgh's first team captain in the summer of 2007 (alongside Simon Cross) following major restructuring of the club and a time that several large name players left.
+Hogg signed his first pro contract with Edinburgh Rugby in 2002 and went on to establish himself as a first-team regular as well as an on-field leader of the team.
+Hogg was named Edinburgh's first-team captain in the summer of 2007 (alongside Simon Cross) following major restructuring of the club and a time that several large name players left.
 He became a talismanic player for the club during the upheaval and played every game in his final season at the club when he departed for Newcastle Falcons in 2010.

 He played for Watsonian RFC in the 92nd Langholm Sevens competition.
-Despite being tipped to win the tournament and being 2009–10 'Kings of Sevens', Watsonians were beaten by a young Edinburgh University side.

 Despite their relegation from the Aviva Premiership Hogg signed a new contract with the club in May 2012.

 In the 2014–15 season, along with Mike Blair, Hogg became assistant coach of Ponteland Rugby Club.

 In 2018 Hogg announced his retirement from professional rugby at the age of 35.
 "I've had a good run," Hogg said of his career, which started with Edinburgh and saw him capped 48 times for Scotland.